openecloud/openecloud/Readme.md

 Tips and Tricks
 --------
-- It may be necessary to replace
+- Depending on your system it may be necessary to replace
   - include_dirs.append("/usr/local/include/")
   - library_dirs.append("/usr/local/lib/")